kuriataz/traffic-lights/README.md

 ### Program for effective and optimized traffic light management.
 Carried out as part of mentoring.

-    Sums up the probability that a car will appear at a given traffic light in the next time interval for each set of lights.
-(A light set consists of lights that can be green simultaneously without collision).
+    Sums up the probability that a car will appear at a given traffic light in the next time interval for each set of lights (consists of lights that can be green simultaneously without collision).
     Based on this, it sets priority and allocates time for each set.
     Output shows which lights should be green at each time interval.